aaron-grau/curic/ruby/readings/git-workflow.md

 * `git push`: this command pushes our local commits to the remote repository.
-The first time you run this, you need to run the command as `git push -u your_alias master`, which will set the master branch in the remote repo `your_alias` as the upstream tracking branch for your local branch; once you have set this up, you will be able to run `git push` and git will direct the push to the upstream repo.
+The first time you run this, you need to run the command as `git push -u your_alias master`, which will set the master branch in the remote repo `your_alias` as the upstream tracking branch for your local branch.
+Once you have set this up, you will be able to run `git push` and git will direct the push to the upstream repo.
 To push to a particular remote, use `git push remote_name branch_name` (for example, `git push origin master`).